daya6489/SmartEDA/Paper/paper.md

 12 %. of Variables having >90% missing cases    0% (0)
 ```

-Now let us look at the summary of the numerical/integer variables such as Advertising, Age, CompPrice, Income, Population, Price and Sales.
+Now let us look at the summary of the numerical/integer variables such as Advertising, Age, CompPrice, Income, Population, Price and, Sales.

 ```r
 > ExpNumStat(Carseats,by="A",gp=NULL,Qnt=NULL,MesofShape=2,